-*** It is important to understand that a food item may be hot in nature (referred to as Taseer) but may not be pungent e.g. sesame, eggs, groundnuts are hot in nature but not pungent, meaning that hot energy (pitta) in form of a chemical called glutamate is stored in them however to stimulate this energy, pungent foods are required by the body.
+*** It is important to understand that a food item may be hot in nature (referred to as Taseer) but may not be pungent and vice versa e.g. sesame, eggs, groundnuts, dates are hot in nature but not pungent, meaning that hot energy (pitta) in form of a chemical called glutamate is stored in them however to stimulate this energy, pungent foods are required by the body.
+On the other hand, cardamom is pungent but cold in nature.
 Higher the pungency more and sudden shall be the kick to the body and mind.
 And that’s why spices like mustard, cumin, ginger, cardamom, anise, oregano, basil etc., which are mild on pungency are considered sattvic spices which are healthier whereas chillies which give sudden jerk and excitement to the body and mind are considered rajasic spices.
-It’ logical to understand that rajasic spices can never be good for mental health as they suddenly increase the speed of your metabolic processes thereby damaging your body and organs.
-Also while sattvic spices are required during all weather conditions to keep stimulating pitta (current) in the body for moving the processes, hot energy (garam taseer) foods are required only during winters to neutralize excess of coldness in the weather.
+It is easy to visualize that rajasic spices can never be good for mental as well as physical health as they suddenly increase the speed of your metabolic processes thereby damaging your body and organs apart from creating an impulsive and unsettled mind.

 - Sour taste– this taste expands the size of our cells and body tissues.
 Examples of foods containing this taste are citrus fruits, tamarind, fermented foods like Dosa, idli, cheese, curd, pickles, sour cream.